ynlamy/check_snmp_memory/README.txt

-This plugin can check memory Windows or Linux Server using SNMP v1 queries.
+This plugin can check memory and swap usage on Windows or Linux Server using SNMP v1 queries.

 check_snmp_memory is written in Bash and is distributed under the GPLv2 license.
 This plugin have been created by Yoann LAMY.